 BPS 460 - Seminar in Organizational Leadership (4)

 Students prepare and present a final project on organizational leadership using a cross-disciplinary approach for the theoretical or practical application of a topic or issue of interest.
+Online.

 Prerequisite: Acceptance into the Bachelor of Professional Studies program in the Organizational Leadership concentration.
 Taken in the final semester of program.